Slindex/Road-Accidents-DA/README.md

   * Cross Tabulation Heat Map

 Some graphs can vary depending on the data analyzed, as we can see in the cover of this section.
 The graph is plotting all the road accidents in Buenos Aires by their respective longitude and latitude coordenates.
 Also the design pattern and styles among all graphs is maintained for a clearer data lecture and analysis.

+## Ultimate Insights

+* December was identified as the most deadly month with 76 accidents registered from 2016 to 2021.
+The avarage number of accidents per month is 57, which indicates that December is 33.33% above the avarage quantity.
+* Avenues were identified as the most deadly road type above Streets and Highways.
+62.87% of the victims died in Avenues road accidents.
+Cars are the main causes, pedestrians and motorcycles are the main victims.
+* The number of accidents dropped significantly from 2018 to 2020 (142 to 76 accidents respectively), being the COVID-19 the main cause.
+* Motorcyclists are the main victims in Highways road accidents, representing a 61% of the total victims in Highways.
+* In Buenos Aires, 1.35 citizens per 100,000 inhabitants suffer a deadly road accident.
+* Only 23.15% of victims were women
+* 108 accidents were caused by passengers affecting pedestrians (15.81%).
+The main cause is attributed to the context of crime in the city of Buenos Aires, where the most common types of robbery and hitman include a motorcyclist and a companion.